zoltan-nz/python-with-gcloud/README.md

 $ docker push zoltannz/python-with-gcloud:latest
 ```

-Docker is installed.
+Docker is also installed in this image.
 If you need Docker inside docker:

 ```
 docker run -it -v /var/run/docker.sock:/var/run/docker.sock zoltannz/python-with-gcloud:latest /bin/bash